PatternPal/PatternPal/docs/docs/how-to/implement_recognizer.md

 ## Prerequisites

 Before we get started, make sure you have clear requirements in mind which define the design pattern you want to recognize.
-The way in which you have gather these requirements does not really matter, translation of these requirements into checks is what you will learn in this guide.
+The way in which you gather these requirements does not really matter for this section, translation of these requirements into checks is what you will learn in this guide.

 ## Creating a new Recognizer